-Meaghan Guterman is a Seattle area soprano and voice teacher.
-She serves as a section leader and cantor at St. James Cathedral, and sings with ensembles including the Mägi Ensemble and Chorosynthesis.
-Meaghan is also pursuing a DMA in Vocal Performance at the University of Washington, and studies privately with Dr. Kari Ragan.
+Meaghan Guterman is a Seattle-based soprano and voice teacher.
+She serves as a section leader and cantor at St. James Cathedral, has served as a High Holiday and Shabbat soloist at Congregation Shalom in Fox Point, WI, and sings with ensembles including the Mägi Ensemble and Chorosynthesis.
+She is also pursuing a DMA in Vocal Performance at the University of Washington, and studies privately with Dr. Kari Ragan.

-Meaghan recently gave an online lecture recital entitled "Patronized," highlighting the inequality women composers have faced from the Baroque era through the present.
-She has performed opera arias and scenes for UW Vocal Theatre Works, and presented two other doctoral recitals which included works by Jewish composers Darius Milhaud, Kurt Weill, and arrangements by Nico Castel, and a Bach-focused concert which included BWV 51, "Jauchzet Gott in allen Landen," the Coffee Cantata, and BWV 209, "Non sa che sia dolore."
+Meaghan recently gave an online lecture recital on Yiddish Operetta andTheatre Music for the 2022 Limmud Seattle e-Festival.
+She is also a recent winner of a Stroum Center Opportunity Grant through UW to study Yiddish through YIVO, to advance her study of Yiddish Operetta and Theatre Music.
+In March 2021, she gave her third and final doctoral recital, a virtual lecture recital entitled "Patronized.
+This lecture recital highlighted the inequality women composers have faced from the Baroque era through the present, and has intensely studied scholarship on women composers from 1991-present.
+She has performed opera arias and scenes for UW Vocal Theatre Works, and presented two other doctoral recitals which included works by Jewish composers Darius Milhaud, Kurt Weill, and arrangements by Nico Castel, and a Bach-focused concert, performing BWV 51, "Jauchzet Gott in allen Landen," the Coffee Cantata, and BWV 209, "Non sa che sia dolore."